sutharimanikanta/Finance-Intelligence-assistance-/README.md

 Each document creates its own vector index

-Queries can search across all indexes
+Queries can search across multiple indexes

 Results are deduplicated before retrieval